I-am-Erk/CDDA-Tilesets/readme.md

 Specialized tilesets for the overmap.

 #### [Larwick Overmap](gfx/Larwick_Overmap)

-Overmap tileset initially released as a mod by Larwick, like Retrodays it uses simple symbols and a small color palette to emulate the style of old console graphics
+Overmap tileset initially released as a mod by Larwick, like Retrodays it uses simple symbols and a small color palette to emulate the style of old console graphics.

 #### [ASCII Overmap](gfx/ASCII_Overmap)

 The map from the ASCII version of the game.